JoseBlancoSiles/login/README.md

 I suggest to create a new folder inside your project called myEnval.py where you can safely storage your passwords and email.

-Tu run this webapp code this in your bash terminal:
+Tu run this webapp write this in your bash terminal:

 $ flask run